-Las Vegas — Funai Electric subsidiary P&F is bringing its first two Philips-brand under-TV speaker bases to International CES along with a wireless home-theater system and an expanded selection of soundbars and Bluetooth speakers.
+LAS VEGAS — Funai Electric subsidiary P&F is bringing the first two Philips-brand under-TV speaker bases to International CES along with a wireless home-theater system and an expanded selection of soundbars and Bluetooth speakers.

 Here’s what’s coming:

-Wireless surround sound: The $799-suggested Fidelio E5 2.1/4.1-speaker system consists of a wireless subwoofer, two active 16-inch-tall pillar speakers tethered together via cable, and two active battery-powered wireless surround speakers, which can be detached from the top of the pillars.
+In Wireless surround sound, the $799-suggested Fidelio E5 2.1/4.1-speaker system consists of a wireless subwoofer, two active 16-inch-tall pillar speakers tethered together via cable, and two active battery-powered wireless surround speakers, which can be detached from the top of the pillars.

 One of the active pillar speakers incorporates two HDMI inputs, coaxial and optical digital inputs, one HDMI output with audio return channel, Dolby Digital and DTS 5.1 decoding, virtual surround processing, and Dolby Pro Logic II up-mixing of stereo to 5.1.